JuliaLavagnini/Weather-App/README.md

-# Weather-App-v2
+# Weather-App
- Newest version of weather app
+ This is a weather web application using HTML, CSS and JavaScript.